Understanding the Subclass 191 Visa: Your Pathway to PR in 2026

 Applicants should keep detailed records of their work hours and income during their provisional visa period to support their application.

-Examples of Skilled Workers Who Benefit from the Subclass 191 Visa
+Real-Life Examples of Skilled Workers Who Benefit from the Subclass 191 Visa

 Consider Sarah, a nurse who moved to a regional town in Queensland on a Subclass 491 visa.
 She worked full-time for three years, met the income threshold, and lived in the designated area.
 After applying for the Subclass 191 visa, Sarah gained permanent residency, allowing her to continue her career and bring her family to Australia.